manohar47/GKE/README.md

 Deploy the GKE cluster and cloudSQL instance in GCP as per the configuration defined inside the terraform files

-Create Service account for terraform with necessary roles attached in Cloud IAM Following are the terraform commands that need to be executed
+Create Service account for terraform with necessary roles attached in Cloud IAM.
+Following are the terraform commands that need to be executed

 ```
 Terraform init